1996 Dallas Cowboys season: Regular season

 The game of the year came on November 10 at San Francisco.
 The Cowboys stood at 5–4 with the Niners at 7–2; the Niners had won three straight meetings with the Cowboys since Barry Switzer was hired as head coach.
 Sacks by Broderick Thomas and Jim Schwantz knocked Niners quarterback Steve Young out of the game and Elvis Grbac, who had shredded the Cowboys defense the previous year, came on, and after the Niners blew a 10–0 lead they took a 17–10 lead with 11:30 left in the fourth quarter.
 The Cowboys drove to the Niners' redzone but Aikman was picked off in the endzone by Marquez Pope with 6:30 to go.
 Grbac, however, was intercepted at his six-yard line on the ensuing play by Fred Strickland, and three plays later Aikman connected with Eric Bjornson for the tying touchdown.
 In overtime a big Emmitt Smith run set up Chris Boniol's winning field goal.
 With their win and a Redskins loss to Arizona, the Cowboys surged to win the NFC East.

 After defeating the Minnesota Vikings 40–15 in the first round of the playoffs at Texas Stadium (which was, until 2009, their last playoff win), the Cowboys traveled to Charlotte, North Carolina and lost to the second-year Carolina Panthers, who had won the NFC West at 12–4 in their second season.
 Star receiver Michael Irvin was injured in the opening moments of the Carolina playoff game.
 Deion Sanders was also injured and had to leave the game.

 Notable additions to the team included linebacker Randall Godfrey and safety George Teague.

-The Cowboys' win over the 49ers ended a curious decade-long losing streak in Week 10 games (this included an 0–3 record in week 10 games during World Championship seasons).
+The Cowboys' win over the 49ers ended a decade-long losing streak in Week 10 games (this included an 0–3 record in week 10 games during World Championship seasons).

 Also, with the win against the Miami Dolphins at Joe Robbie Stadium, this was the first time the Cowboys franchise won a football game in South Florida.
-During this period of futility, the Cowboys lost three Super Bowls in the Orange Bowl by a total of 11 points and lost twice to the Miami Dolphins in 1978 (23 to 16, also in a week 10 game) and in 1984 (28 to 21).
+During this period, the Cowboys lost three Super Bowls in the Orange Bowl by a total of 11 points and lost twice to the Miami Dolphins in 1978 (23 to 16, also in a week 10 game) and in 1984 (28 to 21).